UbuEnglish/ubu-english-job/job_requirements.md

 ## Project Overview

 Develop and enhance a Python-based markdown processing system that converts markdown documents into structured JSON for LLM training data preparation.
-The project is well-structured with comprehensive documentation and clear architectural patterns.
+This AI-driven project focuses on creating high-quality, structured data for language model training while maintaining clear architectural patterns and comprehensive documentation.

 ## Key Responsibilities